Summary

 versionLanguageVersionInputTypeyes Short-TermThe language version used.
 See LanguageVersionInputType.

-For the returned datatype, there are a couple possible values returned, which are listed below.
+For the results, there are a couple possible values returned, which are listed below.
 The one on query validation has some sub-choices — as shown in the example above.
 In particular, it leads to some diagnostic information that may help you to improve your queries.
-Be sure to click on the link to its table of parameters.

 ParameterTypeRequiredDefaultStabilityDescription